whastings/devnotes/topics/redux.md

   returning things that middleware can process
   * e.g. Making Ajax request or checking current state
 * Action creators can dispatch multiple actions in a row, but this can cause lots of re-rendering
+  * With render optimization, this is less of a concern than keeping actions as "what" not "how"
+* Easiest to use in components if you bind them to dispatch with `bindActionCreators`
+  * Then component can be agnostic of Redux
+* Some middleware give action creators full control over reading from state and dispatching actions
+  * e.g. redux-thunk and redux-saga
+  * Some say this is too powerful and creates a "foot gun"
+    * Can end up dispatching lots of setter actions
+      * Stop describing what happened and start controlling how state should change
+      * Results in lots of re-renders
+      * State can be in invalid state in between actions (don't treat multiple dispatches as a transaction)
+    * Could instead use a middleware that creates actions for you
+      * Like one that creates pending, resolved, and rejected actions for a promise (e.g. redux-pack)
+  * Best if you just read from state when you need to do a conditional dispatch
+    * e.g. See if some data is already loaded
+  * Avoid pulling state and putting it in action object, as it obscures source of data
+    * Instead, prefer to build action object just from args passed in to creator or data returned from async call
 * Benefits
   * Keeps creation of actions DRY and reusable
   * Can keep loading data from and sending data to APIs DRY and reusable